Apple’s pushed an iOS 12.1.4 update to iPhone, iPad, and iPod touch users and the new version of iOS 12 comes with a fix for a major FaceTime flaw.

 If you run into an issue while running iOS 12.1.4 you’ll want to take a peek at our list of fixes for the most common iOS 12 problems.
 We’ve also released tips to improve iOS 12 performance and tips to improve iOS 12 battery life.

-If you can’t stand the iOS 12.1.4 update’s performance on your device you can try downgrading your phone or tablet.
-Apple’s signing off on iOS 12.1.3 which means you can drop down to the previous version if you think it will help.
+If you can’t stand the iOS 12.1.4 update’s performance on your device, you’re stuck until the next version of iOS 12 rolls out.
+Apple stopped signing off on iOS 12.1.3 which means you can no longer downgrade to the previous version of iOS 12.

 iOS 12.1.4 Update: What’s New